John Alario: Louisiana House of Representatives

 Alario was first elected as a Democrat to the Louisiana House of Representatives in 1971, representing the 83rd district in suburban Jefferson Parish.

 Speaker of the House

 In 1984, Alario was chosen to be Speaker of the Louisiana House of Representatives under Governor Edwin Edwards.
 He lost that title under Governor Buddy Roemer in 1988, but won it back in 1992 to serve another 4-year term.
+Alario was considered to be a prominent political ally of Edwards, with Edwards twice selecting him to serve as Speaker.

 Louisiana State Senate

 Alario was elected in 2007 to the 6th district in the Louisiana State Senate, defeating Democratic opponent John Roberts 63-37%.
 In 2010, Alario switched to the Republican Party due to the national direction of the Democratic Party and the increasingly-Republican politics of Louisiana.

 Alario was re-elected unopposed in 2011 and 2015.
 He was term-limited in 2019.
 Though there was speculation that he would run for his former House of Representatives seat, Alario declined and chose to retire from politics.